wolfpup-software/hx-js/README.md

 - `_document` -> the document
 - any valid CSS selector.

-### hx-placement
+### hx-projection

-The `hx-placement` property defines how to place a document `fragment` relative to the `target`.
+The `hx-projection` property defines how a `fragment` is projected onto a `document` relative to the `target` element.

-An `hx-placement` properties can have the following values:
+An `hx-projection` properties can have the following values:
 - `none` -> nothing will happen
-- `before` -> insert fragment before the target element
+- `before` -> insert a fragment before the target element
-- `after` -> insert fragment after the target element
+- `after` -> insert a fragment after the target element
-- `start` -> insert fragment before the target element descendants
-- `end` -> append fragment after the target element descendants
 - `remove` -> remove the target element
+- `replace` -> place the target element with a fragment
+- `start` -> insert a fragment before the target element descendants
+- `end` -> append a fragment after the target element descendants
+- `remove_children` -> remove the target element descendants
-- `replace` -> replace the target element with the fragment
+- `replace_children` -> replace the target element descendants with a fragment

-## That's it?

-That's it!
+## But wait, there's more!

 `Hx-js` is designed to work as close to the `DOM` as possible.
 It's modular and easily extensible.